 Sharon Farrell is Executive Vice President of Projects, Stewardship & Science.
-In this role, Sharon supports many of the organization's conservation initiatives and community science, restoration, and stewardship programs.
+Sharon and her team lead the organization's project design and delivery, conservation initiatives, community science, restoration, and stewardship programs.
 This includes advancing opportunities for engaging partners, scientists and community members in research, monitoring and many aspects of land stewardship.
 Sharon also works closely with agency partners to oversee the One Tam Initiative, a community initiative to help ensure a healthy future for Mt.
 Tamalpais.

 Prior to joining the Parks Conservancy in 2004, Sharon was the Executive Director of the Watershed Project.
 Her work included capacity building for “Friends” groups, with a focus on partnership and fund development with municipalities and local governments.
 Sharon developed training and grants programs to support this work, and forged regional partnerships with other Bay Area non-profit organizations to support community-based stakeholder groups.

 Sharon has also worked as an ecologist and resource specialist with the National Park Service, a resource planner with the Presidio Trust, and as an environmental consultant.
 Sharon holds a MS in Park Management with emphasis on Ecological Restoration and Community Stewardship, and a BS in Chemistry.